- Terms of Home Loan

 - Additional sources of income

-How is Pre-Payment of loan beneficial?
+How is the Pre-Payment of loan beneficial?

-Prepayment is when a borrower chooses to make lump sum repayment of the loan.
+Prepayment is when a borrower chooses to make a lump sum repayment of the loan.
 Pre-payments are beneficial as they help get rid of debt faster by reducing loan tenure.

-- Due to some circumstances if a person fails to repay the loan then the bank can sell his property or convert it into an asset to recover loan amount.
+- Due to some circumstances if a person fails to repay the loan then the bank can sell his property or convert it into an asset to recover the loan amount.

 Processing & Administrative Fees

 - Every bank charges processing and administrative fees for processing the documentation of your home loan.